Using Roller Bearers on a platen press.

 To protect your printed sheet, you can mount a FRISKET onto your press by taping a sheet of packing between the gripper arms, then cutting a hole to let the type print on your sheet.

-Note the use in the gague pins photo above of a triangular slit in your tympan in place of a gauge pin.
+Note that when you mount a frisket, you must be sure that the gauge pins must be clear of the grippers.
+It would help to cut a triangular slit in your tympan for the side guide in place of a traditional gauge pin.
 This can be very helpful when using a frisket - and could save your pins from being smashed...
+And alternative option would be to use Excelsior Compressible Quad Guides that will simply compress when pressed by the gripper.

 Use of a frisket is also helpful if you will be using ink ROLLER BEARERS to aid in inking. (see more about roller bearers above.)